rtm/rtm.github.io/boberator.md

     { *['p1', 'p2'] } # o       // { p1: o.p1, p2: o.p2 }

-If the value of a comuputed picker resolves to an object, its keys are used as the properties to be picked:
+If the value of a computed picker resolves to an object, its keys are used as the properties to be picked:

     { *{ p1: 1, p2: 2 } } # o   // { p1: o.p1, p2: o.p2 }